WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

  * [Github](https://github.com/xueyinw)

 # Overview of Forward Plus Technique
 Our ideas of this cool renderer are from this amazing paper: [Forward+: Bringing Deferred Lighting to the Next Level](https://takahiroharada.files.wordpress.com/2015/04/forward_plus.pdf).
-Thanks so much for these incredible authors!
+Thanks so much for the incredible authors!

 Forward plus actually is an extension to traditional forward rendering.
 In forward rendering, it normally limits the number of lights to be valued when shading, which also limits the visibility computation.